electrostatics

 \begin{align*} \vec{E(\vec{r})} = \frac{1}{4\pi\epsilon_{0}} \int_{space} \frac{\sigma(\vec{r_{2}})}{r^{2}}\hat{r}d\tau \end{align*}Where \( \tau \) is the patch of volume we are integrating over, and \( \sigma \) is the charge density function, which takes a position vector and returns the charge at that vector.
 Of course, surface and line integrals have their own analogues – simply replace \( d\tau \) with \( da \) or \( dl \), and make sure your charge distribution is in the correct amount of dimensions.

-2.3.
-Divergence and Curl of Electric Field
+2.3. and of Electric Field

 The divergence and curl of the electric field are essential to solving electrostatic configurations with more ease, as well as proving some qualities about the electric field.
-Because the electric field is an inverse square field:
+Because the electric field is an field:

 \begin{align*} \vec{\nabla} \cdot \vec{E} = \frac{\sigma(\vec{r_{1}})}{\epsilon_{0}} \\ \oint\vec{E} \cdot d\vec{a} = \frac{q_{enc.}}{\epsilon_{0}} \\ \vec{\nabla} \times \vec{E} = \vec{0} \\ \oint\vec{E} \cdot d\vec{l} = \vec{0} \end{align*}3. electrostatic potential